code-with-amitk/Code-examples/README.md

- - :heart: I Love Problems, Get Excited and Laugh a Lot! :heart_eyes: :heart:
- - 💝 I welcome These Big, Powerful, Complicated Problems.
-In them lies Oppurtunities to change My Life 😍
+ - :heart: I Love Problems, Get Excited and Laugh a Lot.
+I welcome These Big, Powerful, Complicated Problems.
+In them lies Oppurtunities to change My Life :heart_eyes: :heart:
+ - Forget the Mistake, Remember the lesson:
+  - _1._ No PatchWork.
+Include Edge cases
+  - _2. Understand Question Completely._ Read.
+Repeat(and ask questions).
+Doctest(small, medium, big inputs).
+Visualize
+  - _3. Take your Stand._ You do lot of Yes after interviewer comments something, try follow on.
+  - _4. Concentrate, Meditate_